Von Braun Interceptor

-The von Braun Interceptor was a VTO rocket-powered interceptor designed by Wernher von Braun.
+The von Braun Interceptor was a VTOL rocket-powered interceptor designed by Wernher von Braun.
 This aircraft would have used the technology Von Braun had developed for the V-2 rocket during World War II.
 Von Braun put forward the proposal to Reichsluftfahrtministerium, on July 6, 1939, but project was ultimately not built.

 Background

 In 1936, von Braun worked to convert some propeller aircraft to be powered by more powerful rocket engines.
 In 1937, the He 112 V3 and He 112 V5 were fitted with rocket engines, but the V3 was destroyed when it suffered an engine explosion during a test.
 The He 112 V5, piloted by test pilot Erich Warsitz, was flown to 800 meters (2,625 feet), where Warsitz fired the rocket motor.
 The He 112 V5 was the first aircraft to be powered by a liquid-fueled rocket engine, paving the way for more rocket-powered planes built by Germany during World War II.